celo-org/docs/docs/developer/contractkit/notes-web3-with-contractkit.md

 ## Web3 limitations

-As you have read in our guide, Celo uses some extra fields: `feeCurrency`, `gatewayFeeRecipient` and `gatewayFee`, that among other things allows you to pay gas with ERC20 Tokens.
-These fields are expected by the node.
+As you have read in our guide, Celo uses an extra field: `feeCurrency`, that allows you to pay gas with ERC20 Tokens.

 To facilitate the life of every developer, we decided to wrap the `Provider` set in the `Web3` instance, and add our way to handle local signing using these new fields.
 Similar to what _Metamask_ does, we intercept every transaction and perform a local signing when required.
 This wrapper is called `CeloProvider`.